 How to Make an Upside-Down Cake Recipe with Any Fruit

 The thought of an upside-down cake likely conjures up images of a retro 1950s cake topped with canned pineapple rings, each studded with a bright red maraschino cherry.
-But did you know this vintage treat actually originated in the Middle Ages?
-The original upside-down cake is the classic iteration, you’re not definitely not limited to just pineapple.
+While pineapple upside-down cake is the classic iteration, you’re not definitely not limited to just pineapple.
 Upside-down cakes can feature seasonal produce like peaches, rhubarb or cherries, or fruits available all year long, like apples or bananas.

 How to Make Your Own Upside-Down Cake Recipe

-You can use nearly any seasonal fruit—from berries to stone fruits such as peaches and plums.
+You can use nearly any fruit—from berries to stone fruits.
 If your favorite fruit is out of season, use frozen fruit (no thawing necessary).
 Be sure to incorporate your favorite baking spices, such as cinnamon, cardamom or nutmeg.

-How to Make an Upside-Down Cake With Any Fruit
+How to Make an Upside-Down Fruit Cake With Any Fruit

 The recipe below makes one 10-inch cake.